 Gaming in 2023: Mobile reigns supreme, but the battlefield is shifting

-Another year and another top showing for mobile games in the industry, but mobile growth was negative for the first time since its inception.
 For non-industry gamers, this is more of a continuation of the disruption in distribution that began with Apple's IDFA.
 Regardless, there is no doubt that mobile still dominates despite these speed bumps.
-I'll jump into a few quick thoughts on why.
+Let's jump in a dig into the numbers.

 Mobile Gaming: Still the Giant

-The accessibility and reach of mobile games allow them to capture a global audience, creating a revenue scale that PC and console games struggle to match.
-Simply put, everyone has a phone, and few have a PS5 or gaming PC.
+Again, it's easy math; everyone has a phone, and few have a PS5 or gaming PC.
 Additionally, the advent of Free to Play (F2P) has created a $0 value proposition that only requires your time to get started.

 PC and Console: A Pursuit of Prestige